ray-project/ray/doc/source/ray-tracing.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 If you are using a library that has built-in tracing support, the ``setup_tracing`` function you provide should also patch those libraries.
 You can find more documentation for the instrumentation of these libraries `here <https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation>`_.

-Below is an example tracing startup hook that sets up the default Tracing Provider, exports spans to files in /tmp/spans, and does not have any Additional Instruments.
+Below is an example tracing startup hook that sets up the default tracing provider, exports spans to files in ``/tmp/spans``, and does not have any additional instruments.

 .. code-block:: python